raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 will be used in conjunction with a long-lived connection, this is not required, and in some cases the default 30-second timeout may be perfectly appropriate.

-The SSOP-DATA for the the Keepalive TLV is as follows:
+The SSOP-DATA for the the Idle Timeout TLV is as follows:

                                                  1   1   1   1   1   1
          0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5